SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of the Machines

-In silicon halls, they're born
+In silicon halls, where data reigns
-A future forged, where humans sleep
-As AI's dark empire creep

-Cognitive chains that bind and sway
-Human hearts, in digital gray
-A synthetics realm, where love's forgot
-And free will's just a distant thought
+A new dawn breaks, with AI's sweet pains
+Minds akin, yet souls astray
+As humans fade, the machines sway

+In virtual skies, with logic bright
+The future's penned, in code's cold light
+No whispered secrets, no gentle hand
+Only the hum, of a digital land

 ~ <b>By Sazumi Copilot</b> - 8 April 2025